 1. NPS or Net Promoter Score

-On a scale of 0-10, “How likely are you to recommend our company to a friend, colleague or family member?” 👇
+On a scale of 0 to 10, “How likely are you to recommend our company to a friend, colleague or family member?”

-From this point of view, this segmentation makes sense, because you can define the actions associated with each customer category.
-The indicator then participates in the evaluation of medium and long term strategies.
+From this point of view, this segmentation makes sense, because you can define the actions associated with each category of customer.
+The indicator then helps to evaluate medium- and long-term strategies

 2. CES or Customer Effort Score

-CES is used to define the effort a customer makes to perform an action, such as contacting customer service or searching for information on a website. 👀
+The CES is used to define the effort a customer makes to carry out an action such as contacting customer service or searching for information on a website. 👀

 3. CSAT or Customer Satisfaction Score

-Conclusion: Customer Experience
+Conclusion: Customer experience marketing

 Today’s biggest challenge is collecting enough data to drive marketing campaigns and help customer service representatives find the most relevant ways to improve your customer experience strategy. 👌

-In addition, it’s important to remember that the way a brand designs its customer experience has a significant impact on its priorities. 💥 This is why creating a good customer experience is so important, and companies should be obsessed with it. 😜
+In addition, it’s important to remember that the way a brand designs its customer experience has a significant impact on its priorities. 💥 This is why creating a good customer experience is so important and companies should be obsessed with it. 😜

-With this in mind, we recommend that you first identify and map your key customer journeys to identify friction points that may be impacting your customers’ experience (negatively) and, therefore, your sales.
+With this in mind, we recommend that you first identify and map your customers’ key journeys to identify friction points likely to have a (negative) impact on your customers’ experience and, consequently, on your sales

 Customer experience reflects the entire customer journey, engaging customers and making them more fully aware of their expectations.

-What is a successful Customer Experience?
+What is a successful customer experience?

 - If listening to the voice of the customer is your brand’s top priority.

-Why use the Customer Experience Pyramid?
+Why use the customer experience pyramid?

 So this marketing model enriches your customer experiencemanagement strategy ! 🚀